- There are various ways you can find the IP address in Windows 11, both the internal and external ones.

 - You should now find the IP address under the active network adapter on the right.

-The last method to find the IP address is by using a reliable online tool on a secure browser in Windows 11.
+Another method to check the IP address is by using a reliable online tool on a secure browser in Windows 11.
 A simple Google search should list various such tools, and you can use any of these.
 In most cases, Google itself should list the IP address at the top.

 Do remember that this method will list the external IP address which may be different from the ones you found in the previous methods, which was the internal IP address or that of the individual device.